Sit facing the cable row machine and place your feet on the foot rests.

 Do not excessively arch your back.

-Avoid swinging your torso back and forth, as you can cause lower back injury.
+Avoid swinging your torso back and forth.

 Start light and add weight gradually to allow your lower back time to adapt.

-Many people think that your biceps acts as a synergist in rowing exercises such as the cable row.
+Many people think that your biceps acts as a synergist in rowing exercises such as the seated cable row.
 In fact, it only acts as a dynamic stabilizer, along with the long head of your triceps brachii.